 The Louisiana Supreme Court agreed with the Defendants, stating that “[s]uch an approach…perfectly preserves the collateral source rule.”
 Id.
 As it relates to Plaintiff’s patrimony arguments, the Court did not find any diminishment as he did not actually incur the “fictional expenses”.
 Id.

-Notably the Court referenced a federal maritime case tried and successfully argued on appeal by our own Georges Legrand and Adam Sanderson that where medical expenses are paid through workers’ compensation coverage provided by the employer pursuant to Longshore and Harbor Workers’ Compensation Act (LHWCA), an injured plaintiff may not recover from a third-party tortfeasor for the full amount of medical expenses billed but not paid.
+Notably the Court referenced a federal maritime case tried and successfully argued on appeal by our own Georges Legrand that where medical expenses are paid through workers’ compensation coverage provided by the employer pursuant to Longshore and Harbor Workers’ Compensation Act (LHWCA), an injured plaintiff may not recover from a third-party tortfeasor for the full amount of medical expenses billed but not paid.
 See Deperrodil v.
 Bozovic Marine Inc., 842 F.3d 352 (5 Cir.
 2016).
 While Deperrodil had no precedential effect as to the Simmons case, the Court cited with approval the analysis interpreting the collateral source rule.

 Simmons: The Upshot